JerryWu96/AI_CS640_BU/Tic Tac Toe 3D/README.md

 ## Problem Definition

-3D tic-tac-toe is an  strategy board game, generally designed for two players taking turns and compete against each other.
+3D tic-tac-toe is a strategy board game, generally designed for two players taking turns and compete against each other.
 It is similar to the traditional 3 by 3 tic-tac-toe but is played in a cubic array of cells.
 For this particular game, I used 4 by 4 by 4 board.

 Check out the wiki page for the rules: